soggybag/Scrolling-List/README.md

     list.addNode(sprite)

+Set the Alignment mode: .Left, .Right, .Center

+    list.horizontalAlignmentMode = .Left

+Set the background Color

+    list.color = UIColor.brownColor()

+Handle taps on rows by setting the delegate and implementing the ScrollingListdelegate protocol.

+Declare the delegate at the top of your GameScene:

+    class GameScene: SKScene, ScrollListDelegate

+Assign this class as the delegate for the List.

+    list.delegate = self

+Implement the protocol:

+    func selectedRowNode(node: SKSpriteNode) {
+        // Check the node name to decide what to do here... print("Selected Row: \(node.name)")
+        if node.name != nil {
+            label.text = node.name
+        }
+    }

 ScrollingList sends a selectedRowNode() message to it's delegate when a row is selected.
 Note that dragging and tapping both involve touching a row.
 To differentiate between tapping a row and scrolling the list, the list measures the distance from the start of a drag,